On this page, you will find answers to frequently asked questions. Click on the relevant topic to go directly to FAQ section.

 2. The second element, accounting for 20%, was linked to specific strategic objectives.

-The KPIs in the long-term incentive plan for 2023-2025 included relative total shareholder return (TSR), growth in adjusted EPS at constant currencies, organic revenue growth, ROIC at constant currencies and ESG (diversity, carbon emissions and water usage).
-Each KPI accounted for 25%.
+The KPIs in the long-term incentive plan for 2025-2027 includes relative total shareholder return (TSR), growth in adjusted EPS at constant currencies, organic revenue growth, ROIC at constant currencies and ESG (diversity, carbon emissions and water usage).
+Each KPI accounted for 20%.

 Read more in the Remuneration Report here.